HMMalek/WeatherApp/README.md

 This project is a weather application based on ReactJs in order to show different  forecast key information of 5 days within a given a location.
 The defaut location is Paris, France.

-The user either clicks on a location on map or enter the city name in form in order to visualize the data.
+The user either clicks on a location on the map or enter the city name in form in order to visualize the data.

 The application is deployed and running here: https://hmmalek.github.io/WeatherApp/